Typescript-TDD/ts-auto-mock/.github/ISSUE_TEMPLATE/bug_report.md

 * typescript version:
 * node version:
 * npm version:
-* list any other dependencies version that you think is relevant
+* list any other dependencies that you think are relevant

 ### Steps to reproduce
 Tell us how to reproduce this issue.
-Please provide a test code example
+Please provide a test code example.

 ### Expected behavior
-Tell us what should happen
+Tell us what should happen.

 ### Actual behavior
-Tell us what happens instead
+Tell us what happens instead.